 - Are the cabinets and stores being used and maintained in a way that doesn’t jeopardise the effectiveness of the spill protection (eg, not overloaded)?

-REMEMBER: Indoor flammable liquids cabinets and outdoor flammable liquids stores have a dedicated spill containment system to safely contain an accidental release or spill of chemicals inside the cabinet (or store).
+REMEMBER: Indoor flammable liquids cabinets and outdoor flammable liquids stores are designed and constructed with a spill containment system.
+This safely contains an accidental release or spill of chemicals inside the flammable cabinet or flammable liquids store.

 Next look at how flammable liquids are protected when they are not safely packed away inside the store or cabinet.
 Are your flammables protected by bunding and spill trays in all of these areas?

 - Pallet racking systems (on the ground or at height).

 - Small quantities of paint, solvents, cleaning chemicals, fuel, oil, degreasers at individual workstations.

 - Chemicals being decanted or transferred to another container.

 - Flammable liquids being moved around the job site.